-5.5.39 Under the Environment (Wales) Act 2016, the Council is required to maintain and enhance biodiversity and promote the resilience of ecosystems to provide a net benefit for biodiversity.
+- 5.5.39 Under the Environment (Wales) Act 2016, the Council is required to maintain and enhance biodiversity and promote the resilience of ecosystems to provide a net benefit for biodiversity.
 It is therefore essential that a balance is achieved between the need for development and the need to protect existing habitats and species which contribute to the general biodiversity of the County Borough.
-It is the aim of Policy DNP6 to achieve that balance between the location, design, and layout of development or redevelopment, and the need to conserve that site's biodiversity interest, whilst also taking into account the interests of any adjacent nature conservation resources.
+It is the aim of Policy DNP6 to achieve that balance between the location, design, and layout of development or redevelopment, and the need to conserve that site's biodiversity interest, whilst also taking into account the interests of any adjacent nature conservation resources. - 5.5.40 The Bridgend County Borough Local Biodiversity Action Plan (Biodiversity and Ecosystem Services Assessment and Revision 2014) maps the existing ecological network and also identifies locations where ecological connectivity has the potential to be enhanced.
+Development proposals must provide a net benefit for biodiversity and promote the resilience of ecosystems through implementing a range of opportunities as identified within the Action Plan, including:

-- 5.5.40 The Bridgend County Borough Local Biodiversity Action Plan (Biodiversity and Ecosystem Services Assessment and Revision 2014) maps the existing ecological network and also identifies locations where ecological connectivity has the potential to be enhanced.
-Development proposals must achieve provide a net benefit for biodiversity net gain or ecological enhancementand promote the resilience of ecosystems through implementing a range of opportunities as identified within the Action Plan, including: - Increasing and maintaining habitat connectivity to maintain flows and mobility of species; - Improving networks of hedgerows and field margins, whilst supporting flowering plants and therefore pollinators; - Promoting recreation linkages, allowing interactions between the population and the open areas; - Planting native species of flowers and trees to increase the pollination resource, promote wildlife diversity, increase vegetation carbon storage and cool and purify the air: - Maintaining gardens with natural soil and vegetation and incorporating green space to help maintain water infiltration and reduce flood risks; and - Promoting recreation and enjoyment of nature through green infrastructure networks, active travel, signage and raising awareness of local biodiversity. - 5.5.41 Every opportunity full ecological assessment must be taken to record important biodiversity features within a site prior to their displacement and ongoing management, or in the worst case scenarios, before such features may be permanently lost.
-The latter situation will, however, be avoided wherever possible by the Council adopting a stepwise approach to maintain and enhance biodiversity and build resilient ecological networks.
+- Increasing and maintaining habitat connectivity to maintain flows and mobility of species; - Improving networks of hedgerows and field margins, whilst supporting flowering plants and therefore pollinators; - Promoting recreation linkages, allowing interactions between the population and the open areas; - Planting native species of flowers and trees to increase the pollination resource, promote wildlife diversity, increase vegetation carbon storage and cool and purify the air; - Maintaining gardens with natural soil and vegetation and incorporating green space to help maintain water infiltration and reduce flood risks; and - Promoting recreation and enjoyment of nature through green infrastructure networks, active travel, signage and raising awareness of local biodiversity. - 5.5.41 A full ecological assessment must be taken to record important biodiversity features within a site prior to their displacement and ongoing management, or in the worst case scenarios, before such features may be permanently lost.
+The latter situation will, however, be avoided wherever possible by the Council adopting a step-wise approach to maintain and enhance biodiversity and build resilient ecological networks.
 DNP6 seeks to ensure any adverse environmental effects are firstly avoided, then minimised, mitigated, and as a last resort compensated for.
 Appropriate mitigation, compensatory and enhancement measures will be secured by means of planning conditions and/or planning obligations or agreements with developers to deliver a net benefit for biodiversity.
 Any proposed compensation should take account of the Section 6 Duty (Biodiversity and Resilience of Ecosystems Duty), and the five key ecosystem resilience attributes that it outlines.
-It should also be accompanied by a long term management plan of agreed and appropriate mitigation and compensation measures.
+It should also be accompanied by a long term management plan of agreed and appropriate mitigation and compensation measures. - 5.5.42 The protection and enhancement of wildlife corridors and networks is considered to be essential to secure the longer-term protection of biodiversity in the County Borough.
+Development proposals must therefore take into account, and should not adversely affect (but seek to restore and enhance), the integrity or continuity of existing landscape features, landforms and habitats of importance to local fauna and flora.
+The Council will therefore expect potential developers to provide for the necessary ongoing conservation and management of wildlife corridors in their development proposals, and, as a last resort, provide for the local replacement of those features which support and provide corridors for wildlife. - 5.5.43 Development proposals must aim to minimise detrimental impacts on protected habitats and species and ecosystem resilience.
+This policy should be implemented in conjunction with other policies in this plan to ensure development does not cause any significant loss of habitats or populations of species and must provide a net benefit for biodiversity.